ncsuSEAL/sealWebsite/README.md

 > **Note**
 >
-> We can edit this Github repository online or offline, once we update the files, Netlify will sync the website after a very short time delay.
-But, sometimes the website could fail to render due to issues like grammar errors in some files especially when many things are added to the repository.
-There is a way to debug and preview the website locally using our computers, to configure offline debug settings, please see the end of this document.
+> We can edit this Github repository online or offline; once we update the files, Netlify will sync the website after a very short time delay.
+But, sometimes the website could fail to render due to issues in some files, especially when many things are added to the repository.
+There is a way to debug and preview the website locally using our computers.
+To configure offline debug settings, please see the end of this document.

 ## Adding Pictures
 Photos can be added to different website items, like lab member profiles, publications, and lab updates. **PLEASE** make sure you re-size your images to ~ 1MB before including, otherwise we will quickly get to a point where the website is slow to load due to a number of large file size pics.
 Re-sizing can be done at sites like [this one](https://resizeimage.net/) or [this one](http://www.simpleimageresizer.com/).
 These were found with a quick google search, there are also others.